muskanmandil/muskanmandil/README.md

 ###

-<h4 align="left">I am a third-year undergraduate at IET-DAVV, specializing in Information Technology.
+<h4 align="left">🚀 Pre-final year undergraduate at IET-DAVV, specializing in Information Technology.
-  <br> I'm a Coder and UI/UX Designer always trying to learn new technologies and eager to contribute my technical skills and creativity to a collaborative environment.</h4>
+  <br>✨ I'm a Front-end Developer and UI/UX Designer always trying to learn new technologies and eager to contribute my technical skills and creativity to a collaborative environment.</h4>

 ###

 <p align="left">I'm from Indore, MP.
-<br><br>- ⚡ With strong coding skills in C++, I am well-versed in Data Structures & Algorithms.
+<br><br>- 💻 Proficient in C++ with a strong foundation in Data Structures & Algorithms.
-<br>- 👩🏻‍💻 I have a solid understanding of Java and its Object-Oriented Programming concepts.
-<br>- 🌱 I am proficient in HTML,CSS & JavaScript and I want to enhance my skill set further by learning MERN Stack framework in the upcoming months.
+<br>- 🌟 Skilled in front-end development, specializing in React.js framework.
+Have contributed to multiple projects and gained valuable experience in startup environments.
-<br>- 🎨 Apart from coding, I am deeply fascinated by UX design and have hands-on experience in designing mobile applications and websites.
+<br>- 🎨 Passionate about UX design with hands-on experience in designing various applications and websites from scratch.
+<br>- 👩🏻‍💻 Developed several projects independently, blending technical expertise with creative flair.
+<br>- 🌱 Eager to contribute technical skills and creativity to a collaborative environment.
+<br>- Open to networking and new opportunities.
+Let's connect!
 </p>

 ###